Comparison of High-Dimensional Bayesian Optimization Algorithms on BBOB: Bayesian Optimization

 BO involves two main components: a method for statistical inference, usually a GPR model, and an acquisition function that determines the optimal locations for sampling new points.

 The procedure starts with a prior probability distribution for the objective function $f$, usually a Gaussian process prior, and a budget $T$ for the maximum number of function evaluations.
-Next, the objective function f is evaluated on $n_0$ points that are distributed within the design space according to a Design of Experiments (DoE) scheme~\cite{forrester_engineering_2008}.
+Next, the objective function $f$ is evaluated on $n_0$ points that are distributed within the design space according to a Design of Experiments (DoE) scheme~\cite{forrester_engineering_2008}.
 This process generates an initial sample set $(X,y)=\{(x^1,y^1),(x^2,y^2),...,(x^{n_0},y^{n_0})\}$.
 As long as the total budget is not exhausted, a GPR is used to construct a posterior Bayesian probability distribution describing potential values for $y=f(x)$ at a candidate point $x$ in the design space, together with the uncertainty in the prediction.
 We determine the next point to evaluate by maximizing an acquisition function (e.g., expected improvement, probability of improvement, upper confidence bound, entropy search~\cite{sobesterEngineeringDesignSurrogate2008a}) that indicates how much the evaluation of the proposed point contributes to the optimization goal, i.e., how much potential this point has to improve on the best solution found up to this iteration.

 Depending on the acquisition function definition, the search strategy can show a more exploitative or more explorative attitude, favoring the investigation of areas of the search domain with low predicted mean or high predicted uncertainty, respectively.

 We then observe the objective function at that point, i.e., we evaluate $y^n = f(x^n)$, add the new information $(x^n, y^n)$ to the sample set, and update the GPR prediction to obtain a new posterior distribution for the objective function.
 This process is iterated until a stopping criterion (e.g., exhausted evaluation budget) is met.
-Algorithm~\ref{alg:Bayesopt}, provides a high-level overview of BO.
+Algorithm~\ref{alg:Bayesopt} provides a high-level overview of BO.

-\subsection{High-Dimensional Bayesian Optimization}
+\section{High-Dimensional Bayesian Optimization}

 Several independent studies report that \emph{vanilla BO}, i.e., the standard version of the algorithm, works well up to around 15 decision variables~\cite{zhigljavsky2012theory,zhigljavsky2021bayesian,binoisSurveyHighdimensionalGaussian2021}.
 For larger dimensions, it becomes inefficient compared to other black-box optimization solvers.